FinancialEngineerLab/The-Development-of-A-Predictive-Model/README.md

 * **Rilwan Adewoyin** - *The Development of a Predictive Model* - [Part 1] (https://github.com/Akanni96)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 *
 *
 When developing the Meta Learning Algorithm, you must be sure to use an adaptation of the mlxtend package, specifically one py file must be edited.
-The replacement for the file ìensemble_vote.pyî is located in the github repository.
+The replacement for the file ‚Äúensemble_vote.py‚Äù is located in this github repository.
 Copy this into the mlxtend package to replace the old code.
 Alternatively, the edit required is in line 194 of ensemble_vote.py located at mlxtend/classifier/.
 The code np.bincount(x,weights=self.weights) should be changed to np.bincount(x.astype(int), weights=self.weights).
 This explicit type casting ensures that this method works with classifiers which are not part of scikit learn.
 For example the neural network used in my script is from the sknn library, and causes a ValueError, without this edit.
-Secondly, line 131 must have ìif self.weights and len(self.weights) changed to ìif self.weights.any() and len(self.weights)î
+Secondly, line 131 must have ‚Äúif self.weights and len(self.weights) changed to ‚Äúif self.weights.any() and len(self.weights)‚Äù